microsoft/msquic/docs/api/SetContext.md

 `Handle`

 The valid handle to any API object.
-This includes handles to registration, session, listener, connection and stream objects.
+This includes handles to registration, configuration, listener, connection and stream objects.

 `Context`